zyro/andreimihu.com/content/about.md

 +++
+date = "2014-04-09"
 title = "About Me"
-date = "2014-04-09"
-keywords = ["andrei mihu","about","website","blog","contact"]
-description = "About me, my tech musings, current projects and how to get in touch!" menu = "main"
+description = "About me, my tech musings, current projects and how to get in touch!" keywords = ["andrei mihu", "about", "website", "blog", "contact"] menu = "main"
 +++
 Hi, I'm Andrei!
 I'm a software engineer living and working in London.